JamesKindon/jkindon.github.io/evolution/_posts/2024-07-18-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 ### [Use VM's temporary disk to host the write-back cache disk](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops-service/install-configure/resource-location/azure-resource-manager.html#create-a-machine-catalog-using-an-azure-resource-manager-image)

 A new option added: `Use non-persistent write-back cache disk`, to the `Machine Catalog Setup > Disk Settings` page of the `Manage > Full Configuration` interface.
 Select that option if you do not want the write-back cache disk to persist for the provisioned VMs.
-With the option selected, the VM’s temporary disk is used to host the write-back cache disk if the temporary disk has sufficient space.
+With the option selected, the VM's temporary disk is used to host the write-back cache disk if the temporary disk has sufficient space.
 Doing this reduces cost

 ### [Change certain VM settings after creating Azure VM catalogs](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops-service/install-configure/machine-catalogs-manage.html#edit-a-catalog)